sourcegraph/deploy-sourcegraph/docs/configure.md

-This is useful if, for example, you have a very large monorepo that performs best when `gitserver` and `searcher` are on very large nodes, but you want to use smaller nodes for `sourcegraph-frontend`, `repo-updater`, etc. Node constraints can also be useful to ensure fast updates by ensuring certain pods are assigned to specific nodes, preventing the need for manual pod shuffling.
+This is useful if, for example, you have a very large monorepo that performs best when `gitserver` and `searcher` are on very large nodes, but you want to use smaller nodes for `frontend`, `repo-updater`, etc. Node constraints can also be useful to ensure fast updates by ensuring certain pods are assigned to specific nodes, preventing the need for manual pod shuffling.